javarhol/tube_test_analysis/README.md

 You can download this R Markdown file and run the same code with your own data.
-Then check out my other tutorials on graphing dominance data
+Then check out my other tutorials on graphing dominance data (forthcoming)

 ## Summary of data analytics used